-4.2.2 Position mooring system shall ensure the limitation of the unit horizontal movements at design conditions.
+4.2.2 Position mooring system shall ensure the limitation of the FPU horizontal movements at design conditions.

-4.2.3 The laying out of anchor lines for the unit position-keeping shall not result in the limitations on the TS maneuvering and draught.
+4.2.3 The laying out of anchor lines for the FPU position-keeping shall not result in the limitations on the TS maneuvering and draught.

-4.2.4 Position mooring system are divided by the way of position-keeping into the following:
+4.2.4 Position mooring system are divided by the way of position-keeping into two types: